-- Swiftly analyse complex and ambiguous data to provide clarity of thinking to key stakeholders. - Involve special advisers, stakeholders and partners in making recommendations or decisions early on and continue to engage them. - Identify and evaluate risks and options and develop directorate -wide strategies to manage and mitigate. - Make unpopular decisions if appropriate and defend them at the highest level when required. - Give unbiased advice to Board based on robust analysis, not just what is welcomed.
+- Outline direction of travel, recommendations and decisions of their area, taking account of financial and implementation issues. - Navigate and balance a range of economic, political, national and international pressures to shape the UR's strategy and priorities. - Swiftly analyse complex and ambiguous data to provide clarity of thinking to key stakeholders. - Involve special advisers, stakeholders and partners in making recommendations or decisions early on and continue to engage them. - Identify and evaluate risks and options and develop directorate -wide strategies to manage and mitigate. - Make unpopular decisions if appropriate and defend them at the highest level when required. - Give unbiased advice to Board based on robust analysis, not just what is welcomed.

-- Provide advice without full evaluation of risk, scenarios and options. - Constantly change decisions based on new options, information or challenge. - Opt to give advice which the Board /stakeholder wants to hear and ignore contrary evidence.
+- Omit consideration of sustainable long-term development in strategy and give limited consideration to legislative, social, environmental or economic factors in analysis. - Lack confidence in making decisions when the situation is unclear and constantly call for more information. - Provide recommendations or decisions without full and proper consultation. - Provide advice without full evaluation of risk, scenarios and options. - Constantly change decisions based on new options, information or challenge. - Opt to give advice which the Board /stakeholder wants to hear and ignore contrary evidence.